Tax guide

 Useful MyeCA paths

-Use calculators and tools as a preparation layer, not as a substitute for checking final documents.
-If the case includes capital gains, foreign assets, business income, a large refund, tax-credit mismatch, or a notice, review the position before filing.
+Use calculators and tools as a preparation layer, not as a replacement for checking final documents.
+Where the case involves capital gains, foreign assets, business income, a large refund, tax-credit mismatch, or a notice, review the position before filing.

 Frequently asked questions